agrobot-tx/agrobot/docker/readme.md

 5. launch GUI controller: `./launch_controller_gui.sh`

 # Working with single command line
-Because you run all in one terminal, make sure you type a `&` after each command, so for example: `roscore &`
+If you want to run all in one terminal, make sure you type a `&` after each command, so for example: `roscore &`